 Getting Started

-It won’t take too many days into the school year to figure out which students might need an individual behavior plan.
+It won’t take long into the school year to figure out which students might need an individual behavior plan.
 Some students may be nervous or scared, but you’ll usually have at least one who flat out isn’t interested in the rules you are laying down.

 Individual Behavior Tracking Sheet